christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 **Using views to avoid complex queries at client-side**

-To anticipate a better website performance, we avoid writing a complex query at client-side and, thus, create a view within the schema that already has both data sources (housing prices, sentiment data) combined.
+To anticipate a better website performance, we avoid writing a complex query at the client-side and, thus, create a view within the schema that already has both data sources (housing prices, sentiment data) combined.
 The topic analysis data has its own query due to its generalised form and is accessed directly since it does not require any transformation steps at the client-side.

 **Hint:** Views can be easily created using a database administration tool, such as [pgAdmin](https://www.pgadmin.org/)

-The figure below summarises the interaction between client-side and the database.
+The figure below summarises the interaction between the client-side and the database.

 ![alt image](https://github.com/christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/blob/main/03_images/web_application.jpg)